alxmsl/Cli/README.md

 1. Lightweight - only two classes for work with command options
 2. Events helps to up your code flexibility
 3. Self-autoloading.
 You need to include only one file
-4. Independed namespace helps to use Cli on different projects and frameworks
+4. Independent namespace helps to use Cli on different projects and frameworks

-Posibilities
+Possibilities
 -------
 You can set short or long option name, while call php-cli script.
 The same lines may be equal